DavidHoenisch/WireGuard_VPN_Server/README.md

 ## Connecting and Distributing Peer Configuations
 Setting up peers on the new VPN connection is actually fairly simple.
 Mostly.
 Tablets and phones are easiest as all that needs to be done is scanning a QR code.
 In keeping with the goals of going this VPN route, we will not be building a custom VPN client, we will just use the WireGuard software package and a VPN config file.
 The goal is to keep things as simple as possible.
-Also, there is no need for a VPN provider to have apps on a client device.
+Also, there is no *need* for a VPN provider to have apps on a client device.
 The less connection the provider has with the client the better.
 At least in my opinion.
+That said, on the flip side, there are good reasons for VPN providers to have software on an end users device.
+One, it allows clients to easily connects to different peers.
+Two, the software ensures that that devices are not succoming to DNS or IPv6 leaks.
+My resevervation in using a providers client software lies in its trustability.
+Thankfully, some providers like ProtonVPN and PIA have open sourced their client software.
+This move adds confidence in using such clients.
+Not all have done this though and I would never consider using a client that was not open source.
+It is still my preference to using config files, and set everything up manually.
+This way I *know*  what is is going on in the background becuase I purposely configured it.

 I have written a custom script that can be run and will automate the distribution process.
 For personal use, using *SCP* is a great way to get the files from the remote server to a client machine.
-Though if you could easily use copy and paste if the situation allows.
-The custom script will allow for both options depending on your needs.
+However, you could easily use copy and paste if the situation allows.
+The distribution script will allow for both options depending on your needs.

 # Building Out the Server

 Now that we have gained a high level view of what it is we are tryig to accomplish, lets begin building out the server.

 Once you make a payment, you will get an email at the address you provided at check out that will have the login creds for your server.
-This is a headless setup so some comfortability with the CLI will come in handy for you.
+This is a headless setup, so some comfortability with the CLI will come in handy for you.
 To log in:

 ```
 $ ssh [login]@[ip_address]